You’ve heard of digital marketing consulting.

 Some business owners may think that it’s difficult to find a digital marketing consultant, but that couldn’t be further from the truth.
 Securing a good one is a different story.

 Many online marketing consulting services can be secured from freelancers or remote consultants.
-Those in search of individual consultants can find them on sites like UpWork and Freelancer.
+Those in search of individual consultants can find them on sites like Upwork and Fiverr.

 Larger companies with more money to spend can go for a digital marketing consulting firm.